 - Highly affordable charcoal filter with a 20,000-gallon capacity.

-- WQA certified for reducing chlorine taste and odor as well as scale buildup from bacteria due to bacteriostatic properties in the filter.
+- WQA certified for reducing chlorine taste and odor and scale buildup from bacteria due to bacteriostatic properties in the filter.

 - Very versatile.
-Can be installed and connected to refrigerators, as well as campers, boats, and commercial coffee makers.
+It can be installed and connected to refrigerators and campers, boats, and commercial coffee makers.

-This is one of the most affordable water filters that helps to get rid of odors and tastes in your water.
+This is one of the most affordable water filters that help eliminate odors and tastes in your water.
 It is relatively easy to install and has the greatest filtration capacity we’ve seen thus far.

 The Watts Inline water filter has its seat among the best mainly because it is so affordable and does change the quality of water to a certain degree.
 The fact that it inhibits bacterial growth means that the filtration system can last 20,000 gallons.
-Despite being very lightweight, it is still able to function well after five years without breaks or leakages.
+Despite being very lightweight, it can still function well after five years without breaks or leakages.

 Bacteriostatic Properties and Chlorine Filtration

 The Watts filtration system is among the best for filtering out chlorine residues, odors, and tastes and remaining free of bacteria.

 Even after five years, the system remains clean and delivers great filtration (though mostly just chlorine) due to its Kinetic Degradation Fluxion mechanism.
 There is not much change in the quality of ice that is produced using this filter.

 For the price, this is a good filter that will improve the taste of your water.
 If that is all you are looking for and you’re on a tight budget, this is a great option for you.